winitzki/scall/tutorial/programming_dhall.md

 We notice that `unpack` does nothing more than rearrange the curried arguments and substitute them into the function `ep`.
 This is so because `unpack P` is the same as the identity function of type `Exists P → Exists P`.
+So, we can just use values of type `Exists P` as functions, instead of using `unpack`.

 The only way of working with values of existentially quantified types, such as `ep : Exists P`, is by using the functions `pack` and `unpack`.
 The type `t` used within the value `ep` and may be different for different such values.